lborguetti/docker-base-image/README.md

 This project build automatically a docker image **FROM** `debian:stable-slim`

-> note: I use this docker image in my all Dockerfiles.

 ## Why use one docker-base-image?

 - It reduces the time needed to run docker build, allowing you to iterate your Dockerfile more quickly.